 Lake Geneva is the largest of the French lakes but it is not entirely in France.
 Its southern shore is largely French at the foot of the Alpes and its northern shore is on the other hand in Switzerland.
+So, to the question of whether Lake Geneva is in France or Switzerland, we would answer: "both!"
+It is also sometimes called Lake Geneva, outside France, in relation to the city of Geneva which is located at one end of the lake.

 The French shore is wedged between the foothills of the Chablais which fall almost right on the Lake Geneva and the sometimes stormy waters when the Joran blows, this violent wind which falls on the lake from the Jura.
 The mountains behind Evian are known as the Alps of Lake Geneva.